computablelabs/compspec/TopLevelSpec.md

 is expected to change as development matures, and it is expected that all work in this section will eventually migrate up into the concrete specifications part of this document.

+### Query Rake

+For query payments that come in, a portion of the query payment (the "rake") is paid into the reserve, a portion is paid to listing owners, and a portion is paid to the `Backend`.
+It isn't yet clear how this payment should be split up amongst these three participants.
+Economic modeling will have to be done to understand the consequences of this split.

+Very simple (likely wrong) split:

+- The owner of a listing is paid the access cost they set with `Market.set_access_cost(listing)`
+- The `Backend` system is paid the compute cost they set with `Market.set_query_compute_cost(query)`
+- The reserve is paid the privacy cost `Market.get_privacy_cost(query)`

 ### Epsilon Privacy Curve